conradakunga/Blog/_posts/2025-09-02-getting-the-version-of-rabbitmq-connected-c-net.md

 RabbitMQ Version: 4.1.4
 ```

-If you are not using EasyNetQ, you can directly reference the [RabbitMQ.Client](https://www.rabbitmq.com/client-libraries/dotnet) package.
+If you are not using `EasyNetQ`, you can directly reference the [RabbitMQ.Client](https://www.rabbitmq.com/client-libraries/dotnet) package.

 ### TLDR